Mad Max: Fury Road spin-off Furiosa to star Anya Taylor-Joy - TheNewsTrace

-Anya Taylor-Joy will take over the Charlize Theron function in Furiosa, a feature-length spin-off of the Oscar-winning 2015 blockbuster Mad Max: Fury Road.
+Anya Taylor-Joy will take over the Charlize Theron position in Furiosa, a feature-length spin-off of the Oscar-winning 2015 blockbuster Mad Max: Fury Road.

-Mad Max creator George Miller instructed Deadline that the renegade warrior Furiosa had an in depth again story and now that story is being explored within the Warner Bros film.
+Mad Max creator George Miller advised Deadline that the renegade warrior Furiosa had an in depth again story and now that story is being explored within the Warner Bros film.

-It’s not clear why Theron isn’t taking part in the function of Furiosa herself.
+It’s not clear why Theron isn’t enjoying the position of Furiosa herself.

 The film will monitor the genesis of Furiosa earlier than she teamed up with Max Rockatansky in Fury Road and can co-star Chris Hemsworth (Thor, Avengers Assemble) and Yahya Abdul-Mateen II (Aquaman, Watchmen, The Matrix 4) in a film that Miller will direct, co-write and produce together with his longtime producer ally Doug Mitchell.